 You should also fend off distinctive logos and novelty designs.

 You don’t need to be a frequent traveler to know that the wrong pair of shoes can ruin your trip.

-To compose your outfits for Greece and choose the perfect summer shoes, you can use the same criteria we used for the clothes.
-So, think about light fabrics and colors.
+To compose your Greek outfits and choose the perfect summer shoes, you can use the same criteria we used for the clothes.
+So, think about light fabrics and colours.
 Something more relaxed and breathable.